The Complete Guide to Taking the Bus in Vanuatu

 - Look for "B" plates on minivans to identify buses - these vehicles hold 10-15 people.

-- No official bus stops exist!
-Simply wave or thumb when you see a "B" plate vehicle approaching.
+- It's better to use the bus stops.
+But you can simply wave or thumb when you see a "B" plate vehicle approaching.

 - Buses stop almost anywhere and drivers adapt routes based on passenger requests - just tell them your exact destination.

-- Roads can be bumpy and vehicles aren't always air-conditioned (especially uncomfortable during hot days, but it's part of the authentic experience!).
+- Roads can be bumpy and vehicles aren't always air-conditioned.

 Where to Catch the Bus in Vanuatu